Naviee/RAMPlayer/README.md

 but it may be helpful for beginners and uses these SDK features:
 - BrowseFiles
 - MovieSaver
-- STL vector array
 - User Area
 - CommandData
-- Hard-Coded non-modal dialog
+- Non-modal dialog with resources

-This was not checked to compile in any higher version of C4D but it should really only be small modifications if at all to make it compatible.
+As well as these features:
+- STL vector array

+The code here should work fine with R13 and higher.

 Feel free to commit and improve.

 Navié releases this code into the public domain in hope that it is useful.
-Feel free to credit us if you use the code, but it's not a necessity.
+Let us know if you used it (it's not necessary, just nice to see..).